yannmazita/pixelcode/README.md

 `Python`, `FastAPI` backend, served through `uvicorn`.
 Uvicorn server running as backend Docker service.

 ## To do
-- Backend: Printing to Star Micronics SK1-31
+- Backend: Printing using cups
-- Backend: Cleanup qr codes once they are printed
+- Backend: Cleanup qr codes once they are printed, qr code route
-- Admin dashboard
+- Frontend: Admin dashboard
-- Cleanup usage of environment variables
+- More efficient use of environment variables on the backend